CleverRaven/Cataclysm-DDA/doc/WEATHER_TYPE.md

 ## Weather_type

 Each weather type is a type of weather that occurs, its effects and what causes it.
-The very first entry is a null value and should not happen.
-The second entry will be the default weather.
-All others postion only matters for deciding what the current weather is.
-All entries will be processed in order and the last valid weather is the current.
+The only required entries are null and clear.

 ##Fields